yasgreen93/objectives-organiser-api/README.md

 *If successful it returns JSON of the updated data.*

+*If the objective being updated does not exist it returns a 404 with:* `ERROR 404: An objective with the ID of # does not exist`

 *All fields are validated.
 If one or more of an incorrect format it will throw a 400 error, for example:* `ERROR 400: "..." needs to be in a ... format`

 ---